 Error bars in Excel are graphical representations of data variability.
 They show the precision of a measurement.
 The bars usually represent standard deviation and standard error.
-They indicate how far from the determined value is the true value.
+They indicate how far from the determined value the true value is.

 Error bars on charts provide a more comprehensive view of the data set and allow users to see the margins or errors in the data.

 Microsoft Excel allows you to add error bars to certain types of charts, including line charts, bar charts, and scatter charts.

 The following steps will help you to add errors bars to your Excel charts:

 3. Check the box Error Bars and click the arrow next to it.
 You will see a list of items that you can add to your chart.

 You can add the following errors bars to your chart:

 - Standard Error: Indicates the standard error for all values in the dataset.

 - Percentage: Determines a percentage error range and error amount for each value.

 - Standard Deviation: Displays a standard deviation for all values.